Being a celebrant is a fascinating, fulfilling and challenging role.

-A celebrant will work with families, couples or parents and will offer suggestions, advise on structure, readings, poems, songs, music to make the life event – a funeral, wedding, vow-renewal, or baby naming – a truly personal and individual occasion.
+A celebrant will work with families, couples, partners or parents and will offer suggestions, advise on structure, readings, poems, songs, music to make the life event – a funeral, wedding, vow-renewal, or baby naming – a truly personal, unique and individual occasion.

 The celebrant will create a ceremony that reflects the client’s wishes, beliefs, cultural background and values – and can include some religious elements if requested.
-The families, couples or parents will have complete control and final approval over the ceremony.
+The families, couples, partners or parents will have complete control and final approval over the ceremony.

 The celebrant may lead the occasion, and speak for the family, or assist family and friends in participating, introducing the next speaker , thus leaving the celebrant to move the ceremony along through various stages from start, middle, to finish.